-• European studies indicate that Red-throated Loons experience long-term, localized disturbance and displacement from wind energy facilities, as well as related activities such as vessel traffic.

-- The greatest overlap between Red-throated Loon distributions and mid-Atlantic WEAs occurred during migration periods, when movements tended to be located farther offshore. - In winter, Red-throated Loons were most commonly located west of the WEAs.
+- European studies indicate that Red-throated Loons experience long-term, localized disturbance and displacement from wind energy facilities, as well as related activities such as vessel traffic. - In winter, Red-throated Loons were most commonly located west of the Mid-Atlantic WEAs (though recent telemetry studies suggest that they may be distributed farther offshore in the Mid-Atlantic during migration).

-Northern Gannets
+Northern Gannet

 The Northern Gannet is the largest seabird to breed in the North Atlantic Ocean.
-In the Western Hemisphere, they breed at six colonies in southeastern Canada-three in the Gulf of St. Lawrence, Québec, and three off the eastern and southern coasts of Newfoundland (Mowbray, 2002; Nelson, 1978).
-On migration, Northern Gannets move widely down the east coast of North America to winter in the shelf waters of the mid-Atlantic region, the South Atlantic Bight, and the northern Gulf of Mexico (Fifield et al., 2014; Nelson, 1978), and they were one of the most commonly observed species in surveys for this study (Chapters 5, 8, and 12).
+In the Western Hemisphere, they breed at six colonies in southeastern Canada: three in the Gulf of St. Lawrence, Québec, and three off the eastern and southern coasts of Newfoundland (Mowbray, 2002; Nelson, 1978).
+On migration, Northern Gannets move widely down the east coast of North America to winter in the shelf waters of the Mid-Atlantic region, the South Atlantic Bight, and the northern Gulf of Mexico (Fifield et al., 2014; Nelson, 1978), and they were one of the most commonly observed species in surveys for this study (Chapters 5, 7, and 9).
 The Northern Gannet has a global Conservation Status of Least Concern due to its relatively large population size and its exceptionally large range (BirdLife International 2015).
-The North American breeding population, which represents 27 percent of the global population, has experienced a healthy rate of growth since 1984 (4.4% per year), although that appears to have slowed in recent years (Chardine et al., 2013).
+The North American breeding population, which represents 27% of the global population, has experienced a healthy rate of growth since 1984 (4.4% per year), although that appears to have slowed in recent years (Chardine et al., 2013).
 The species is vulnerable to mortality from oil spills and fisheries bycatch, however, and the Northern Gannet has been identified as a possible species at risk of collision mortality from offshore wind energy development, due to its relatively poor in-air maneuverability and foraging behaviors (which include spending a large proportion of time soaring at or near an altitude that potentially places it within the rotor-sweep zone of offshore turbines; S. Garthe, Benvenuti, and Montevecchi 2000; Langston 2010).
 Several recent vulnerability assessments have estimated Northern Gannets to be one of the seabirds most vulnerable to collision mortality (Furness et al., 2013; Willmott et al., 2013).
 There is also evidence of displacement of Northern Gannets from offshore wind facilities in Europe, however (Lindeboom et al., 2011; Vanermen et al., 2015), and a further examination of Northern Gannet responses to offshore wind facilities may improve our understanding of the scope of likely hazards for this species.

-In the U.S., the USFWS has identified the Northern Gannet as a high priority species for Bird Conservation Region (BCR) 30, which includes most of the mid-Atlantic study area, and has also specifically identified the importance of understanding their movements and distributions in relation to future offshore wind energy development (Atlantic Coast Joint Venture 2008); as a result, BOEM and the USFWS have funded ongoing satellite telemetry studies of the species in the mid-Atlantic (of which the telemetry study in this report is a part; Chapters 22-23).
+In the U.S., the USFWS has identified the Northern Gannet as a high priority species for Bird Conservation Region (BCR) 30, which includes most of the Mid-Atlantic study area, and has also specifically identified the importance of understanding their movements and distributions in relation to future offshore wind energy development (Atlantic Coast Joint Venture 2008); as a result, BOEM and the USFWS have funded ongoing satellite telemetry studies of the species in the Mid-Atlantic (Gilbert et al., 2015; Stenhouse et al., 2015).